NIVANorge/Mobius2/docs/datafiledocs/datafiles.md

 	- `linear_interpolate`.
 Uses linear interpolation to fill missing values between valid values.
 	- `spline_interpolate`.
 Uses [cubic spline interpolation](https://en.wikipedia.org/wiki/Spline_interpolation) to fill missing values between valid values.
 This is the smoothest option.
 	- `inside`.
 If this flag is provided, any interpolation will only fill in values between missing values.
 If the flag is not present, interpolation will also expand the first and last valid values to fill the entire *series interval*.
 - `repeat_yearly`.
-In this case the first year of the time series is repeated yearly to fill the entire *series interval*.
+With this flag the first year of the time series is repeated yearly to fill the entire *series interval*.

 To put multiple flags they can be listed after one another separated by spaces.